rm511130/Physna_User_Manual/README.md

     3) Find an Agency partner that will issue an “Authorization to Operate” (ATO).
 The ATO is the official management decision given by a senior Federal official to authorize operation of an information system and to explicitly accept the risk to agency operations.
 The natural Agency partner to work with for a FedRAMP authorization is one that is using your product or is committed to using your product.
     4) Define Physna's boundary: an authorization boundary describes a cloud system’s internal components and connections to external services and systems and accounts for the flow of all federal information and metadata through the system.
 It illustrates a CSP’s (Cloud Service Provider) scope of control over the system in addition to any system components or services that are leveraged from external services or controlled by the customer.
 As a core component of any FedRAMP System Security Plan (SSP), it is imperative that CSPs understand how to accurately describe and illustrate their cloud system’s authorization boundary.
     5) Approach FedRAMP as a continuous program: the initial authorization represents a major milestone, but only represents a system’s risk posture at a single point in time.
 Security applies throughout the lifecycle of a system; cloud services must be continuously monitored and kept up to date to ensure the appropriate risk posture is maintained.

+### User Management

+Physna has 4 user roles:
+    - Viewer: Viewers cannot make any changes to Files, Folders or Projects; they are only able to view Files, run queries, as well as download Files and Metadata.
+    - Author: an Author can upload, edit, and delete Files.
+They can also add or remove Folders and Project.
+    - Administrator: an Administrator can add, remove, and change Users; they can change ownership of Files, Folders, and Projects, change settings, as well as perform any functions that Authors and Viewers are allowed to perform.
+    - SA (Super Administrator): one or two Super Administrators must be identified per Physna environment.
+The SA is the only role allowed to change certain settings and parameters that affect the overall behavior of the Physna environment.
+For example: number of processor threads or background execution of batch functions.
+The role was necessary when Physna offered an on-site installation of its software.
+The role will soon be deprecated because Physna no longer supports on-site installations of its enterprise solution.